alvinng4/Gravity-Simulator/README.md

 * Ten integrators including WHFast and IAS15 are implemented
 * Barnes-Hut algorithm and CUDA acceleration will be implemented in the future

-This is a student project developed for learning purpose, and is designed to be lightweight and easy to use.
+This is a student project developed for learning purpose.
+It aims to be lightweight and easy to use.
 Other packages such as REBOUND are recommended for better accuracy and efficiency.